tinue/apa102-pi/README.md

 Plugged into the USB port is a WLAN stick.
 This way I can reprogram the light show from my desk, even if the strips are installed outside as a christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.

+## Video of the installation

+Videos can't be embedded yet, so head over to youtube: https://youtu.be/N0MK1z8W-1U

 ## Using the library
 TODO